 - a.
-The Contractor shall submit for approval to the Engineer, equipment lists and Shop Drawings, as expediently as possible.
+The Contractor shall submit for approval to the Architect, equipment lists and Shop Drawings, as expediently as possible.
 Failure of the Contractor to submit Shop Drawings in a timely manner will result in the Owner holding back Contractor payments.
 (See General Conditions) - b.
 The material and equipment lists shall be submitted and approved before any material or equipment is purchased and shall be corrected to as-built conditions before the completion of the project. - c.
 The Contractor shall submit electronic versions of all required Shop Drawings, material and equipment lists.
 The Contractor shall upload all Shop Drawings to a secure information sharing website determined by the Owner notifying the Owner and Consultant that these shop drawings are available for review.
 Each submittal shall have the General Contractors digital stamp affixed to the first page signifying their review and acceptance.
 Review comments, approvals, and rejections will be posted on this same site with notification to the contractor.
-Submittals requiring a professional seal shall be submitted hard copy with a manual seal affixed.
+Submittals requiring a professional seal shall be submitted hard copy with a manual seal affixed. - (1) The Contractor shall identify each submittal item with the following: - (a) Project Title and Location - (b) Project Number - (c) Supplier's Name - (d) Manufacturer's Name - (e) Contract Specification Section and Article Number - (f) Contract Drawing Number - (g) Acrobat file name: Spec Section_Times Submitted-Spec Title: (Example - 033000 01-Cast In Place Concrete.pdf) - (2) Reference the accompanying Shop Drawing and Submittal Log at the end of this section (1.E.4) for required submittal information.

-- (1) The Contractor shall identify each submittal item with the following: - (a) Project Title and Location - (b) Project Number - (c) Supplier's Name - (d) Manufacturer's Name - (e) Contract Specification Section and Article Number - (f) Contract Drawing Number - (g) Acrobat file name: Spec Section_Times Submitted-Spec Title: 033000_01-Cast In Place Concrete.pdf - (2) Reference the accompanying Shop Drawing and Submittal Log at the end of this section (1.E.3) for required submittal information. - d.
-The Contractor shall submit to the Architect four (4) bound copies of all required Operating Instructions and Service Manuals for the Architect's and the Owner's sole use prior to completing 50% of the adjusted contract.
-Payments beyond 50% of the contract amount may be withheld until all Operating Instructions and Service Manuals are received as referenced in the accompanying Operating Instructions and Service Manual Log at the end of this section (1.E.4). - e.
-The Contractor shall submit to the Owner's Representative all items referenced in the accompanying Closeout Log (1.E.5) within 30 days following substantial completion of the work.
+- d.
+The Contractor shall submit to the Architect one (1) electronic copy, in PDF form of all required Operating Instructions and Service Manuals with one PDF file per specification division for the Architect's and the Owner's sole use prior to completing 50% of the adjusted contract.
+Payments beyond 50% of the contract amount may be withheld until all Operating Instructions and Service Manuals are received as referenced in the accompanying Operating Instructions and Service Manual Service Manual Log at the end of this section (1.E.5). - e.
+The Contractor shall submit to the Owner's Representative all items referenced in the accompanying Closeout Log (1.E.6) within 30 days following substantial completion of the work.
 The Owner's Representative will maintain the closeout log and include as an agenda item at all coordination meetings.